OlafHaalstra/log4jcheck/README.md

                         Number of threads to distribute the work -d DONE, --done DONE  File where we can keep track of items that are done
 ```

+Generate the folder: `/run/logs` to output the logs to.
+Here you can track the progress, nothing will be send to `stdout`.

 Now the script can be run, pointing the script to the prior created CSV with URLs to check.
 ```